honeycombio/helm-charts/honeycomb/README.md

 | `serviceAccount.name` | The name of the ServiceAccount to create | Generated using the `honeycomb.fullname` template |
 | `serviceAccount.annotations` | Annotations to be applied to ServiceAccount | `{}` |

+## Issues with metrics
+This chart will use the kubelet secured port by default to fetch resource metrics.
+On some Kubernetes platform like AKS, you will need to use the non-secured kubelet port instead.

+Setting the `metrics.source` property to `kubernetes:https://kubernetes.default` will allow you to use the non-secured kubelet port for resource metrics.